Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/nodejs-sdk.md

 #### Configuration

-The SDK client can be configured on initialization.
+You can configure the SDK client on initialization.

 ???config "Configuration Options"